Andy4495/ICM7218/README.md

 Constructor for the A or B versions of the chip.
 Parameters are the pin numbers for ID0 through ID7, plus the mode and write pins.

-- `ICM7218 myLED(ID0, ID1, ID2, ID3, ID4, ID5, ID6, ID7, mode, write, chip_cd)`
+- `ICM7218 myLED(ID0, ID1, ID2, ID3, ID7, DA0, DA1, DA2, mode, write, chip_cd)`

 Constructor for the C or D versions of the chip.
-Has one additional parameter, which can be any 8-bit value (this parameter is used to differentiate between the two constructors, but the actual value passed is not used by the library).
+Has one additional parameter, which can be any 8-bit value (this parameter is used to differentiate between the two constructors, but the actual value passed does not matter to the library).

 - `void print(char* s)`